Skip to Content

 2. Log in with your credentials

-1. In the main menu find “Scheduler” or “CRON” section
+1. In the main menu, find the “Scheduler” or “CRON” section

 2. Click “Add Task”